PLvaille/p7/README.md

 # Installation
 You need npm to be installed on your computer.
-Then in the main project file run your IDE or Bash.
+Then in the main project file run a terminal.

 ## - BackEnd installation -